-For Christians, it is hard to imagine a site of greater significance than the Garden Tomb.
-To step inside the garden is to step into one of the most peaceful places on earth, despite the fact it is surrounded by chaos!
+For Christians, it is hard to imagine a sight of greater significance than the Garden Tomb.
+To step inside the garden is to step into one of the most peaceful places on earth, despite the chaotic neighborhood in which it nestles!
 While we can’t be 100% certain this is THE place where our Lord Jesus was buried and rose again on the third day, we CAN be sure of one thing: wherever He was laid, He DID rise again!
 To be onsite, visualizing that infamous day almost 2,000 years ago, peering into an empty tomb, knowing Jesus defeated death once and for all…well, it’s just more than one can process.

 Stop to consider that the road to Damascus ran right alongside that hill.
-Contrary to modern-day pictures, Jesus was not crucified at the top of the hill, but rather at the bottom, where passersby could easily mock Him and spit upon Him.
+Contrary to modern-day depictions, Jesus was not crucified at the top of the hill, but rather at the bottom, along the road, where passersby could easily mock Him and spit upon Him.

 Picture it in your mind.
 Sweating drops of blood while disciples slept…betrayal unto death by a disciple…6 illegal trials and imprisonments…triple denial by one of His closest friends…beating and scourging that would kill most humans…a crown of thorns…nails in His hands and feet…nakedness and degradation…His Father turning His back, as Jesus took on the guilt and shame of all the sin of the world…”Father, why have you forsaken Me?”…suffocation on a cruel Roman cross…

 As you get a glimpse in pictures, hopefully the Bible comes to life, even in Jesus’ death.
 Put yourself at the foot of Golgotha, then in the adjacent garden.

 Now in the place where He was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid.~John 19:41